nrfconnect/sdk-nrf/doc/nrf/protocols/matter/end_product/attestation.rst

 These certificates form a chain in which they mutually rely on each other.

 All certificates come from Matter certification authorities (CAs).
-The primary source of Matter certification authority policies is Connectivity Standards Alliance's Test and Certification Oversight Committee (TCOC), which develops them in accordance with `Connectivity Standards Alliance Certification Policy`_.
+The primary source of Matter certification authority policies is Connectivity Standards Alliance's Test and Certification Oversight Committee (TCOC), which develops them in accordance with `Connectivity Standards Alliance Certification Policy`_ (authorized access required).

 CSA assigns the status of Product Attestation Authority (PAA) to selected organizations, which become root certificate authorities for the Device Attestation procedure.
 Each PAA owns a key pair, which consists of a private and a public key, and the self-signed PAA certificate.